Skip to main content

 The following persons may carry firearms into school buildings, as necessary, although students engaged in these activities are restricted to the possession of rifles on school premises:

-B. Persons involved in a school authorized convention, showing, demonstration, lecture or firearm safety course;
+2. Persons involved in an authorized convention, showing, demonstration, lecture or firearm safety course authorized by the Superintendent;

-C. Persons competing in school authorized firearm or air gun competitions; and
+3. Persons competing in firearm or air gun competitions authorized by the Superintendent; and

-D. Any federal, state or local law enforcement officer.
+4. Any federal, state, or local law enforcement officer.

-The following persons over eighteen years of age and not enrolled as students may have firearms in their possession on school property outside of school buildings:
+The following persons who are over eighteen years of age, not employed by the District, and not enrolled as students may have firearms in their possession on school property outside of school buildings only under the following limited circumstances:

-B. Persons conducting legitimate business at the school and in lawful possession of a firearm or dangerous weapon if the weapon is secured within an attended vehicle, is unloaded and secured in a vehicle, or is concealed from view in a locked, unattended vehicle.
+2. Persons conducting legitimate business at the school and in lawful possession of a firearm or dangerous weapon if the weapon is secured within an attended vehicle, is unloaded and secured in a vehicle, or is concealed from view in a locked, unattended vehicle.
+Under RCW 9.41.050, no one may lawfully possess a loaded handgun in a vehicle unless the person has a valid concealed pistol permit.

-Persons may bring dangerous weapons, other than firearms, onto school premises if the weapons are lawfully within the person's possession and are to be used in a school-authorized martial arts class.
+Persons may bring dangerous weapons, other than firearms, onto school premises if the weapons are lawfully within the person's possession and are to be used in a school-authorized activity or class such as a martial arts class.

 Personal Protection Spray

-Persons over eighteen years of age and persons between fourteen and eighteen years of age with written parental or guardian permission may possess personal protection spray devices on school property.
-No one under eighteen years of age may deliver such devices, nor may anyone eighteen years or older deliver a spray device to anyone under fourteen or to anyone between fourteen and eighteen who does not have parental permission.
+Persons over eighteen years of age, and persons between fourteen and eighteen years of age with written parental or guardian permission, may possess personal protection spray devices on school property.
+No one under eighteen years of age may deliver such devices.
+No one eighteen years or older may deliver a spray device to anyone under fourteen, or to anyone between fourteen and eighteen who does not have parental permission.

 Personal protection spray devices may not be used other than in self-defense as defined by state law.
 Possession, transmission or use of personal protection spray devices under any other circumstances is a violation of district policy.